uncovery/unc_gallery/README.md

 the whole day
 * Featured photo: Display one photo at the start and larger than the other photos
 * One Photo only: Show only one photo of one day.
-Either a specific photo, random, the first or latest
+Either a specific photo, random, the or the latest
-* Dynamic date: Instead of showing a specific date, show random, first or latest
+* Dynamic date: Instead of showing a specific date, show random or latest
-* Descriptions: Whole days or individual photos can have specific description set in the short code
+* Descriptions: Whole days and individual photos can have specific description set in the short code

 ## Shortcodes